 Working with a portfolio of over ten (10) million square feet of a variety of commercial property types and uses and over 900 different tenants, averaged a 94% lease renewal rate with a 97.5% lease retention rate with the average rental rates at or above market, tenant improvements, concessions offered and operating costs below market comparable.

-Working with a community association helped to overcome opposition which led to the leasing of a 980,000 sq. ft. building in 3 years, subsequent sale netting an $8 million dollar profit.
+Working with a community association helped to overcome opposition which led to the leasing of 980,000 sq. ft. building in 3 years, subsequent sales netting an $8 million dollar profit.

 Achieved a conflict resolution over an operating expense dispute where I set up a brief introductory meeting with the tenant, inspected and reviewed the premises and lease agreement.
-The following meeting the tenant cut a check for $250 thousand dollars as full settlement.
+At the following meeting the tenant cut a cheque for $250 thousand dollars as full settlement.